The main content of this page starts here

 The list of native livestock breeds in Germany contains a complete list of all native livestock breeds and their risk-categories.

-The livestock breeds classified as endangered in the Red List by the Advisory Council on Animal Genetic Resources may receive payments.
-In addition, the zoo-technical and the animal health legislation as well as the European TSE Regulation provide for derogations for endangered livestock breeds.
-The Red List published by the BLE provides the basis for respective decisions.
+The livestock breeds classified as endangered in the Red List may receive support payments.
+In addition, the zootechnical and epizootic legislation as well as the European TSE Regulation provide for exemptions for endangered livestock breeds.
+The Red List published by the BLE provides the basis for this decision.

 Large animals